Willkommen bei den Thunderbird-Add-ons.

 On V2.63 I added tons of drugs names supplied by Andrew Ziem on Kevin Atkinson's GitHub.

-The generic drugs (such as "diphenhydramine") are in lowercase, while the brand names (such as "Abilify") are capitalised.
+The generic drugs (like "diphenhydramine") are in lowercase, while the brand names (like "Abilify") are capitalised.

 Main difficulties developing this dictionary: